Ocean (1790 ship)

 Ocean was a sloop launched in 1790 at Plymouth.
 Circa 1792 the Sierra Leone Company purchased her and sailed her in support of their colony.
-In 1793 the Company sent her on a voyage along the coast to trade for African commodities that she brought back to Freetown for re-export.
+In 1793, the Company sent her on a voyage along the coast to trade for African commodities that she brought back to Freetown for re-export.
 The Company judged the experiment a success and the next year it sent several more vessels to do the same.
-The French captured Ocean in August 1796 and the Royal Navy recaptured her in January 1798.
-Her subsequent fate is obscure.
+The French captured Ocean in August 1796; the Royal Navy recaptured her in January 1798.
+As of May 2024, her subsequent fate is obscure.

 Career

 Ocean first appeared in Lloyd's Register (LR) in 1791.

-In October 1793, the company sent Ocean to cruise from Bissau to Cape Mesurado.
+In October 1793, the Sierra Leone Company sent Ocean to cruise from Bissau to Cape Mesurado.
 Her mission was to visit the forts on the way to purchase African commodities and bring them back to Freetown.
 There the company would warehouse them until it could export them on vessels visiting Freetown.

 The trial apparently was a success.
 In April 1794 the company expanded the program.